 1. Schedule an Event

-2. Propose Times and Settings
+2. Propose Times

 - Time-Zone Support: If you’re scheduling an online event, such as a Twitter chat or a video conference, Doodle automatically enables time-zone support to keep participants across the country or across the world on the same page.
 If you remove time-zone support all of your participants will see the same time options, regardless of where they're located.